Greece during World War I: Greece on the side of the Allies, June 1917 – November 1918

 The Macedonian front stayed mostly stable throughout the war.
 In May 1918, Greek forces attacked Bulgarian forces and defeated them at the Battle of Skra-di-Legen on 30 May 1918.
 Later in 1918, the Allied forces drove their offensive from Greece into occupied Serbia.
-In September of that year, Allied forces (French, Greek, Serb, Italian, and British troops), under the command of French General Louis Franchet d'Espèrey, broke through the German, Austro-Hungarian, and Bulgarian lines along the Macedonian front.
+In September of that year, Allied forces (French, Greek, Serb, Italian, and British troops), under the command of French general Louis Franchet d'Espèrey, broke through the German, Austro-Hungarian, and Bulgarian lines along the Macedonian front.
 Bulgaria later signed the Armistice of Salonica with the Allies in Thessaloniki on 29 September 1918.
-By October, the Allies-including the Greeks under French General Louis Franchet d'Espèrey, had re-taken all of Serbia and were ready to invade Hungary when Hungarian authorities offered surrender.
+By October, the Allies-including the Greeks under Franchet d'Espèrey, had re-taken all of Serbia and were ready to invade Hungary when Hungarian authorities offered surrender.

 The Greek military suffered an estimated 5,000 deaths from their nine divisions that participated in the war.
+The total casualties exceeded 24,000 men.